 Each year St. Louis County remits certain unresolved protested tax payments to the District.
 When St. Louis County refunds tax payments to those who are successful in their protests, it withholds the refunded amount from future distributions to taxing districts.
-Normal withholdings by St. Louis County are not material in relation to the District's financial position and results of operations.
+Future withholdings by St. Louis County are not expected to be material in relation to the District's financial position and results of operations.